Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Introduction

-Hans Bethe, in 1931 \cite{bethe_zur_1931}, developed an Ansatz -- a method -- to obtain a collection of eigenvectors for the Hamiltonian of the XXX spin-1/2 chain, i.e.~the isotropic limit of the XXZ spin-1/2 chain, on a one-dimentional lattice.
+In 1931, Hans Bethe developed an Ansatz -- a method -- to obtain a collection of eigenvectors for the Hamiltonian of the XXX spin-1/2 chain, i.e.~the isotropic limit of the XXZ spin-1/2 chain, on a one-dimensional lattice \cite{bethe_zur_1931}.
 This method is called the \emph{Bethe Ansatz}, and it generalizes to the XXZ spin-1/2 chain and many other models with similar symmetries.
-See \cite{baxter_exactly_1982, caux_bethe_2014} for a thorough introduction of the Bethe Ansatz.
+Intense study on the XXZ and related models such as the six-vertex model followed Hans Bethe's original ansatz, with much effort put towards algebraic techniques developed in the late 20th century (\cite{Kulish:1981bi}, \cite{Jimbo1994-mc}, \cite{Jimbo1992-zh}, \cite{Davies1993-su}, \cite{Baxter1972-xm}, \cite{Korepin1993-yu}).
+See \cite{Faddeev1995-io} for a history on one of the most widely used and studied algebraic approaches, called the Quantum Inverse Scattering Method or Algebraic Bethe Ansatz\footnote{Given the vast amount of research on the XXZ spin chain and Bethe Ansatz, we cannot hope to capture all of the work done.
+Interested readers should look at references within those cited here as well.}.
+See \cite{baxter_exactly_1982, caux_bethe_2014, Korepin1993-zf,Arutyunov_2026} for a thorough introduction of the Bethe Ansatz.

 It is not clear, a priori, that the Bethe Ansatz produces all of the eigenvectors for the Hamiltonian of the XXZ spin-1/2 chain.
-The \emph{Bethe eigenvectors}, i.e.~eigenvectors produced by the Bethe Ansatz, are determined by solutions of a system of coupled algebraic equations, called \emph{Bethe equations}, where the degree of the equations depends of the length of the spin chain and the size of the system of equations depends on the number of up-spin particles.
+The \emph{Bethe eigenvectors}, i.e.~eigenvectors produced by the Bethe Ansatz, are determined by solutions of a system of coupled algebraic equations, called \emph{Bethe equations}, where the degree of the equations depends on the length of the spin chain and the size of the system of equations depends on the number of up-spin particles.
 Some \emph{Bethe roots}, i.e.~solutions of the Bethe equations, may lead to trivial Bethe vectors, Bethe eigenvectors may be linearly dependent, or the Bethe vectors may not generate the entire vector space.